KOSASIH/nextronous-core/docs/README.md

 ## License

-Nextronous Core is licensed under the MIT License.
+Nextronous Core is licensed under the Apache 2.0 License.